SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/04-send-messages-and-monitor/README.md

 - *Artifact details*: From here we can jump directly to the deployed integration content or to the modelling area to edit the integration flow.

 > [!TIP]
 > The cause and solution to the error in the screenshot below is included in the [troubleshooting](../../troubleshooting.md#an-internal-server-error-occurred-end-of-input-at-line-1-column-1-path) page.
 You can replicate this error by sending a message to the integration flow with no request body.
-An example is included in the Postman collection (`cloud-integration > GET Request Employee Dependants > 500 Error - No body in request`).
+An example is included in the Postman collection (`cloud-integration > POST Request Employee Dependants > 500 Error - No body in request`).

 ![Message monitoring - Failed message](assets/message-monitoring-failed-message.png)
 <p align = "center">